kimruddock/pawelgrzybek.github.io/_drafts/2017-11-10-unity-development-on-macos-with-vistual-studio-code.md

 ## VSCode + Unity = <3

-It seems to be a lot of steps but actuall the whole setup takes few minutes and now you can enjoy smooth integration of Unity and you favourite code editor full.
+It seems to be a lot of steps but actuall the whole setup takes just a few minutes.
+You can now enjoy smooth integration of Unity and you favourite code editor.

 !!!
 GIF OF VSCODE AND UNITY !!!